Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] Add more durations, tell apart between durations tickets open before handle by support and durations tickets solved by supports.
 - [x] Add note when the tickets is didn't closed todays, from admin or IT support.
 - [x] Paginate in monthly reports
-- [ ] Dashboard Total ticket, task, ect
+- [x] Dashboard Total ticket, task, ect
 - [x] Daily Report Show detail add the column in daily report ticket snapshot and refix the store func, ticketSnapshot, ect.
 "NEED MORE TESTING IN THE FUTURE"
+- [ ] Add edit in daily report before verif by admin.

 ## Other Notes